 - Government initiatives against carbonated drinks (threat)

-Major economies like the United States and Canada are politically stable, thereby presenting growth opportunities for PepsiCo.
+Major economies like the United States and the European Union are politically stable, thereby presenting growth opportunities for PepsiCo.
 In addition, the trend of intergovernmental cooperation improves opportunities for global expansion.
 However, government initiatives against sweetened carbonated drinks are a threat that could reduce PepsiCo’s revenues from affected segments.
 In this element of the PESTEL/PESTLE analysis, PepsiCo must consider changing its products to overcome the identified threat about carbonated drinks.

 Economic Factors Important to PepsiCo